armory/docs/content/en/armory-enterprise/quick-spin-instructions/_index.md

 1. Update the *Default Name* and *Default Label* parameters to create a unique deployment.
 1. Update the notification options to receive notifications about pipeline activity, select the events you want to receive notifications for, and click *Update*.
 1. Click *Save Changes*.
-1. Select *Pipleines* for the left navigation menu and click *Start Manual Execution* for the `prepare-quick-spin-environment` pipeline.
+1. Select *Pipelines* for the left navigation menu and click *Start Manual Execution* for the `prepare-quick-spin-environment` pipeline.

 {{< alert color="success" >}}Your pipeline is deployed.
 When it completes you can try out the `basic-deployment` pipeline.
 Use the `teardown-qick-spin environment` pipeline to remove the a deployment.{{< /alert >}}